Code-Paragon/Cloud-CFD-Platform/README.md

 ---

-🌐 Accessing the GUI
+ **Accessing the GUI**
-Default GUI access is exposed via VNC on port 5901
+- Default GUI access is exposed via VNC on port 5901

-Use a VNC client to connect to: your-ec2-ip:5901
+- Use a VNC client to connect to: your-ec2-ip:5901

 ---

-## 📦 Roadmap
+##  Roadmap
 - [ ] Add S3 integration for simulation result storage
 - [ ] Create web-based interface for launching simulations
 - [ ] Build a mobile version of the control panel